Mandydoncel/Mandydoncel/README.md

-Olá! // Hello!
+Hello World!

-Eu sou a Amanda!
-Muito prazer! // I'm Amanda!
+I'm Amanda!
 Nice to meet you!🤓

-- 🔭 I’m currently working on be a better Full Stack Developer 👩🏻‍🎓
+- 🔭 I’m currently working on be a better Front end Developer 👩🏻‍🎓
-- 😄 Pronouns: Ela / Dela
 - 🌎 Santo André, São Paulo - Brazil
+- ✈ A traveler on my free time!
+Just like to chill and explore new places, and meet some new people.

+Welcome to my code world ✨

 <div align="center">
   <a href="https://github.com/Mandydoncel">